 Heater-Cooler Machines – Surgery -- NTM Bacterial Infections

-The attorneys at the Law Offices of John Day are pleased to provide you this information on lawsuits and claims related to heater-cooler machines:What is a heater-cooler machine?
+The attorneys at The Law Offices of John Day, P.C. are pleased to provide you this information on lawsuits and claims related to heater-cooler machines:What is a heater-cooler machine?

 A heater-cooler machine is exactly as it sounds: it is a machine used to help keep a patient’s organs and blood at a constant temperature during surgeries like cardiac bypass, valve replacements, liver transplants, etc. A heater-cooler machine is an essential piece of equipment during many surgeries.
 In the United States alone, roughly 250,000 patients will undergo heart bypass each year, and a heater-cooler machine is used in every one of those surgeries.How are these machines making patients sick?

 Heater-cooler machines have been linked to non-tuberculosis mycobacteria (NTM).
 The bacteria can grow in the water reservoir in the machine.
 During surgery, the fan’s machine blows the bacteria into the surgical suite.
 While NTM is generally harmless, it can be very serious if the bacteria is blown onto surgical equipment, an open wound or a medical device to be implanted like a heart valve.
 The resulting infection can be severe and even lead to death.